deltachat/deltachat-pages/_posts/2024-11-17-webxdc-realtime.md

 In the following sections, we discuss the "Pixel app" and other realtime example apps, before providing more technical background and a closing note on the importance of protocols and specifications in our endeavours.

-## How to use the xstore bot to get realtime and other apps

 If you want to try the "Pixel" or one of the other below realtime apps with chat partners

 0. Install Delta Chat, create a profile and establish a chat with someone